jackokring/thing/README.md

 already installed the fabric mod loader to make `mods/` exist in your Flatpack install.

-You don't need to login to launch from within IntelliJ IDEA, but by default it doesn't access your saved worlds.
+You don't need to log in to launch from within IntelliJ IDEA, but by default it doesn't access your saved worlds.

 I tried a new launcher, `Prism Launcher`, and the following is working for me, as links, to use instead